jewettaij/visfd/doc/doc_filter_mrc.md

 The contributions from remaining voxels are normalized, so that objects located within narrow confined spaces can be detected accurately and without penalty.)
-Masks can also be used to give some voxels more consideration than others during the bluring (filtering) process.
+Masks can also be used to give some voxels more consideration than others during the blurring (filtering) process.
 (A.K.A. "weighting".)
 You can use a mask to to apply a filter to an image whose boundaries are smooth and gradual as opposed to jagged and rectangular,